explo-fees/speleo-OWDL/README.rst

 The Speleo-OWDL project allows to retrieve information from the caves, but also rainfall data by using the API provided by NetAtmo.
 Thanks to these Unofficial Informants [#]_ of their collaboration.
-Finally, the data is used to correlate events using TICK-stack [#]_, Telegram, InfluxDB, Chronograph, Kapacitor.
+Finally, the data is used to correlate events using Grafana.

 The aim of this tool is to :